carlidev509/odin-recipes/README.md

-This is a little website about some recipes that anyone could try
+This is a website in which I put some recipes that anyone could try